Gillette targets toxic masculinity in a new campaign–but still advertises on Fox News

 The spot specifically calls out how unchecked toxic masculinity has led to sexual harassment and assault.
 It also puts a glaring spotlight on bullying.
 So why is Procter & Gamble, the parent company of Gillette, still advertising with the likes of Fox News?

-The news organization itself has come under fire numerous times for sexual harassment allegations against its anchors and even its former owner Roger Ailes.
-There is also the damaging rhetoric the network fosters through its coverage of stories like Christine Blasey Ford’s sexual assault allegations against Supreme Court Justice Brett Kavanaugh or through shows like Tucker Carlson Tonight, which saw advertisers leave in droves after Carlson said immigrants are making America “poorer and dirtier and more divided.”
+The news organization itself came under fire numerous times for sexual harassment allegations against employees, including former Chairman and CEO Roger Ailes.
+(In fairness, Fox News is not the only network that has weathered sexual harassment claims.)
+There is also the damaging rhetoric the network fosters through its coverage of stories like Christine Blasey Ford’s sexual assault allegations against Supreme Court Justice Brett Kavanaugh, or through shows like Tucker Carlson Tonight, which saw advertisers leave in droves after Carlson said immigrants are making the U.S. “poorer and dirtier and more divided.”
 Procter & Gamble was not one of the departing advertisers.

 Fast Company has reached out to Procter & Gamble for a statement.

-According to watchdog group Media Matters, Procter & Gamble was still a top Fox News advertiser in Q4 of 2018–a fact that becomes all the more ironic considering that the “Best a Man Can Be” spot has actual news clips of anchors calling out the very types of behavior Fox News has been accused of perpetuating.
+According to watchdog group Media Matters, Procter & Gamble was still a top Fox News advertiser in Q4 of 2018–a fact that becomes all the more ironic, considering that the “Best a Man Can Be” spot has actual news clips of anchors calling out the very types of behavior Fox News has been accused of perpetuating.

 So if Gillette really wants to be a champion for men doing better, the brand needs to take a hard look at exactly where their money is going.